Limenius/symfony-react-sandbox/README.md

 This sandbox provides an example of usage of [ReactBundle](https://github.com/limenius/ReactBundle) with server and client-side React rendering (universal/isomorphical) and its integration with a Webpack setup.

+You can see this example live at http://symfony-react.limenius.com/

 It is also a fully functional Symfony application that you can use as skeleton for new projects.

 It has three main areas of interest: